mfarizky/Power-Automate-Portfolio/README.md

 # IT Automation & Productivity Portfolio
-### Specialized in Microsoft Power Platform & Business Process Optimization
+### Specialized in Microsoft Power Automate & Business Process Optimization

 Welcome to my automation portfolio.
-As an **IT Consultant & Developer**, I focus on streamlining business operations by integrating cloud ecosystems like **Zoho Books**, **Microsoft 365**, and **SharePoint**.
+As an **IT Automation Engineer**, I focus on streamlining business operations by integrating cloud ecosystems like **Zoho Books**, **Microsoft 365**, and **SharePoint**.
 My goal is to eliminate manual bottlenecks and ensure high data integrity through smart automation.

 ---